Functional Safety (ISO26262) and Automotive SPICE Training

 Our offer

-Automotive SPICE Training
+Automotive SPICE training

-During our Automotive SPICE training, we focus not only on making sure that we share our knowledge with your team, but also that we thoroughly understand your team’s needs.*
+During our Automotive SPICE training, we focus not only on making sure that we share our knowledge with your team but also that we thoroughly understand your team’s needs.*

-*please note that we do not provide individual training
+*Please note that we do not provide individual training

-Introduction to ASPICE Training
+Introduction to ASPICE training

 General awareness of Automotive ASPICE, benefits, structure, and basic concepts.
 Description of capability levels, introduction to assessment, and ratings.
 Recommended for each project member.
 (Prerequisite for detailed process training).

-regular / online
+/

-1h
+timer 1h

-regular / online
+/

-1h
+timer 1h

 Short introduction to ASPICE (if no Introduction to ASPICE held before).
 How to execute unit verification according to ASPICE, what aspects have to be considered.
 Can be held as a separate module or together with other process training.